The Phantom of the Opera (novel): Adaptations

 There have been many literary and other dramatic works based on Leroux's novel, ranging from stage musicals to films to children's books.
 Some well-known stage and screen adaptations of the novel are the 1925 film and the Andrew Lloyd Webber musical.

 Leroux's novel was made into two silent films.
 The first film version, a German adaptation called Das Gespenst im Opernhaus, is now a lost film.
 It was made in 1916 and was directed by Ernest Matray.

-The next adaptation into a silent film was made in 1925 by Universal Studios.
-This version stars Lon Chaney as the Phantom.
-Due to tensions on the set, there was a switch in directors and Edward Sedgwick finished the film while changing the direction the movie was going to take.
-His take on the novel and making it a dark romantic movie with comedy was not popular with audiences.
+The next adaptation, a 1925 Universal Studios silent film, stars Lon Chaney as the Phantom.
+Due to tensions on the set, there was a switch in directors and Edward Sedgwick finished the film while changing the direction of the movie.
+His take on the novel, making it a dark romantic movie with comedy, was not popular with audiences.
 Finally, the film was reworked one last time by Maurice Pivar and Lois Weber.
-They removed most of Sedgwick's contribution and returned to the original focus.
-This time, the movie was a success with audiences in 1925.
+They removed most of Sedgwick's contributions and returned to the original focus.
+This time, the movie was a success with audiences.

-In Lloyd Webber's musical, he was focused on writing more of a romance piece and found the book and the musical took off from there.
-Leroux's novel was more than just a mystery and had romance and other genres that would appeal to more audiences.
-Lloyd Webber used accounts from within the novel in the musical as well such as the real-life event of the chandelier falling.
-When Andrew Lloyd Webber created the musical, there started to be disagreements over whether it was "inspired by" or "based on" Gaston Leroux's novel.
-Bill O'Connell, an assistant to film producers in New York, contended for the original author's name to be included with the book that the musical is "based on" rather than "inspired by" because he viewed the latter as a minimization of Gaston Leroux's connection with the story.
-This was first produced in the mid-80s and has continued to remain popular, still running on Broadway and the West End and spawning multiple touring productions.
-The musical has received more than fifty awards and is seen by many as being the most popular musical on Broadway.
+The most famous adaptation of the novel was Andrew Lloyd Webber's 1986 musical of the same name.
+With his second-hand copy of the novel and his artistic goals set on creating a major romantic piece, Lloyd Webber and his team wrote a musical that honored the original text while crafting a story that resonated deeply with audiences at the time.
+During the show's development, however, there were disagreements over whether it was "inspired by" or "based on" Gaston Leroux's novel.
+Bill O'Connell, an assistant to film producers in New York at the time, contended for the show to appear as "based on" rather than "inspired by", as he viewed the latter as a minimization of Gaston Leroux's original involvement with the story.

+Lawyers for producer Cameron Mackintosh and Webber's Really Useful Theatre Company responded, saying that it was never their intention "to fail to give appropriate prominence to the contribution of M. Leroux".
+They didn't, however, use the "based on" wording and instead used "inspired by" in the show's Playbill, much to O'Connell's dismay.
+This musical adaptation, which won some of the most prestigious theatre awards in the UK and the US, first premiered in London in 1986 and on Broadway in 1988.
+Phantom has since become the longest-running musical on Broadway (it ran for 35 years before closing in 2023) and is still running in London (the second longest-running West End musical behind Les Misérables).
+The show has also received multiple international productions and translations, yet has never been performed professionally in France.